DrawNFT/DrawNFT.io/README.md

 ### Deploying to a test network

-Run `npm run migrate --network rinkeby` to deploy the project to the Rinkeby test network.
+Run `npm run migrate --network goerli` to deploy the project to the Rinkeby test network.

 ### Deploying to mainnet